BholaSoham/airport_management_system_chatbot/README.md

-# ✈️ Airport Management System with AI Chatbot
+# ✈️ Airport Management System with Chatbot

-An AI-powered Airport Management System built using **Python** and **MySQL**, featuring a smart **NLP-based chatbot** that allows users to manage airport operations through natural language commands.
+An Airport Management System built using **Python** and **MySQL**, featuring a smart **NLP-based chatbot** that allows users to manage airport operations through natural language commands and a menu interface.

 ---